mattwaite/JOUR307-Data-Journalism/README.md

 * A copy of Data Literacy: A Users's Guide by David Herzog.
 Available in the bookstore.
 * Online materials and class handouts, as needed.
 * A sense of humor.

+### Instructors: email me at matt dot waite at unl dot edu for answers to the assignments.